nahum-gebremedhin/nahum-gebremedhin/README.md

 ### Maze Project

 This project uses Stacks and Queues to create and solve a basic maze given a set of guidelines.
 A stack is used to randomly generate a new maze given an input size.
 A queue will be used in the maze algorithm that finds a correct path through the maze.
-The stack and queue data structures were given to students along with some other files that can be found in the ([write up pdf](https://github.com/nahum-gebremedhin/nahum-gebremedhin/blob/main/MazeProject/CSCI_1933_Project_4_SPRING_2020.pdf)).
+The stack and queue data structures were given to students along with some other files that can be found in the [write up pdf](https://github.com/nahum-gebremedhin/nahum-gebremedhin/blob/main/MazeProject/CSCI_1933_Project_4_SPRING_2020.pdf).

 This project was completed in the Spring 2020 semester for my Intro to Data Structures and Algorithms course